Biosoft-ru/gtrd-docs/README.md

 So it is not needed to convert already written pages.
 <br/>```pip install recommonmark```

+4. Install a sphinx theme
+<br/>```pip install sphinx-typlog-theme```

-4. ```make html``` - builds the project.
+5. ```make html``` - builds the project.
 You can open in the browser generated html files fro 'target' directory.

-5. When you pull you chages int github, the documentation on readthedocs will be automatically rebuilded due to hit webhook.
+6. When you pull you chages int github, the documentation on readthedocs will be automatically rebuilded due to hit webhook.

-6. Open link
+7. Open link
 <br/>https://gtrd.readthedocs.io
 <br/>https://gtrd.rtfd.io